priusf0x/Deritative/README.md

 ## ToDo

--Add bash script to run python script with venv and openai -Make clean up in code
+- Add bash script to run python script with venv and openai
+- Make clean up in code
--Make math lib using this code
+- Make math lib using this code